 Up to a week prior to your visit, start to jot down any questions or concerns you (or anyone in your family) wants to ask the vet.
 This will give you time to think about any issues and not forget to ask something while you have the chance.
 Help your dog feel comfortable.
 If the dog likes its crate, transport it to the vet in the crate.
 If there are certain toys or even a dog bed that your pooch loves, bring them in the car (and even into the office) with you.
 Finally, be sure you are well stocked with your dog's favorite treats to offer throughout the visit.

 When your dog is getting a physical exam, the veterinarian will check your dog's health from nose to tail.

-Eyes: Your vet will look at your dog's eyes for signs of vision loss, old age changes, discharge, redness, cataracts, etc. The vet may also use a light to make sure the pupils respond to light and that the vessels and retinas inside the eyes appear normal.
+- Eyes: Your vet will look at your dog's eyes for things such as signs of vision loss, old age changes, discharge, redness, and cataracts.
+The vet may also use a light to make sure the pupils respond to light and that the vessels and retinas inside the eyes appear normal.

-Lymph nodes: Your vet will palpate the lymph nodes around your dogs face, neck, axillary area (armpits), inguinal area (where insides of back legs meet abdomen) and back of the knees.
+- Lymph nodes: Your vet will palpate the lymph nodes around your dogs face, neck, axillary area (armpits), inguinal area (where insides of back legs meet the abdomen), and back of the knees.
 Any swelling of the lymph nodes could mean underlying illness.

-Overall Body Condition: Your vet will assess your dog's overall condition.
-He or she will likely rate your dog's body condition score as well.
+- Overall Body Condition: Your vet will assess your dog's overall condition, and will likely rate your dog's body condition score as well.
 The body condition score is either rated on a scale of 1-5 or 1-10.
 The low end of the scale indicates the dog is severely underweight; the high end means morbid obesity.